 We’re not Disneyland locals, but we know there’s something new at Disneyland Resort pretty much every day.
 This section is just to highlight some major updates since we last visited in March.
 Park-specific updates will be found in other posts from this report.

 Galaxy’s Edge Opening.
-Obviously the opening of any entirely new land would always be the biggest news at the resort, but this is perhaps the most anticipated land in the history of theme parks.
+Obviously the opening of any entirely new land would always be the biggest news at the resort.

 Beginning June 24, the land will be open to everyone, subject to capacity.
 During this time, Disney will use a “boarding pass” system (aka virtual queue, aka book a time and come back later) to control access to the land.
 We don’t have full details on that system yet.

 Galaxy’s Edge Merchandise.
 While there is some overlap, the general rule about merchandise is this.
 If it is “in-universe”, like a resistance jacket, a toy from Batuu, or branded with “Black Spire Outpost,” it is probably found only inside Galaxy’s Edge.
 But if it says “Star Wars” or “Galaxy’s Edge” it is probably found only outside Galaxy’s Edge.